HR Document Retention Guide Schedule [Human Resources]

 The length of time you should hold business records for is determined by a retention schedule that balances each record’s usefulness with the legal requirements.
 To some degree, this will depend on your type of business, and the life cycle of specific documents.

-What to do when documents are past retention date:
+What do I do when documents are past the retention date?

 To determine a retention schedule for each type of document, you should also check the legal minimum time to store documents to ensure your plan is in line with legislation.
-You can then create a secure destruction schedule for those documents to reduce risks associated with data breaches.
+This is particularly important with the new GDPR regulations coming into effect in May 2018.
+You can then create a secure document destruction schedule for those documents to reduce risks associated with data breaches.

 How can Topwood Help?